thomasdenney/FAQ/README.md

 ###Where should I advertise my app?

 Facebook, Twitter, your website, iAd, the web...
+Make sure you consider your target audience - there is little point in advertising via Facebook if your app is targeted at children under 13.

 ###My app isn't getting many reviews.
 What can I do?